rust-random/book/src/update-0.5.md

 trait, `Distribution`.
 This is largely equivalent to `IndependentSample`, but with `ind_sample` replaced by just `sample`.
-Support for mutable distributions has been dropped; although it appears there may be a few genuine uses, these are not used widely enough to justify the existance of two independent traits or of having to provide mutable access to a distribution object.
+Support for mutable distributions has been dropped; although it appears there may be a few genuine uses, these are not used widely enough to justify the existence of two independent traits or of having to provide mutable access to a distribution object.
 Both `Sample` and `IndependentSample` are still available, but deprecated; they will be removed in a future release.